LIFX/lifx-gem/README.md

 This gem allows you to control your [LIFX](http://lifx.co) lights.

-It handles discovery, gateway connections and rate limiting.
+It handles discovery, gateway connections, tags, and provides a object-based API for talking to Lights.

+Due to the nature of the protocol, all commands are asynchronous and will return immediately.
+A synchronous version can be built on top of this gem.

 This gem is in an alpha state.
 Expect breaking API changes.